imvipul/merge-table/README.md

 ## ORACLE OPTION **

 ### Option -1: MERE Statement
-Here’s an optimized approach to update table A with data from table B:

 1. **Use a MERGE Statement**:
    The `MERGE` statement is optimized for such operations and can handle large datasets more efficiently.